 - Interesting facts about the website launch

-A great example of this comes from the& website MyKidsAdventures.com.
+A great example of this comes from the website MyKidsAdventures.com.
 Click here to check out their share page.
+[Editor's note: This site is no longer active.]
 And here's a little taste of what that looks like:

 Create a Pre-Launch “Coming Soon” Teaser Page

 Before you officially launch your website, you can already begin the marketing process for your site by creating and promoting a pre-launch “coming soon” teaser page.
 People love to know in advance of the next big thing, so if you can convince people that what you're creating is worth paying attention to and you create an environment of anticipation, creating this page will be well worth the effort.

 Once you launch, you can send an email to your list and immediately have traffic coming to your website, not to mention a list that's already greater than zero.

 Furthermore, if you begin to notice a number of people getting interested in your website before you launch, that's a huge motivator for you to keep going and get things done.